cs-soc-tudublin/ByteStore/README.md

 - Ability to store server logs, display server resource status and login details
 - Ability to check in and out items, and view a history of all transactions

-### Repo Structure
-The ByteStore repository is split into two parts:
-- The `ByteStore` folder, which contains the source code for the Svelte web interface
-- The `ByteCore` folder, which contains the source code for the express.js server

-### Deployment
-To deploy ByteStore, complete the following instructions:
-1. Clone the repository
-2. cd into ByteCore and type `npm install`
-3. Then run `npm start`
-4. cd into ByteStore and type `npm install`
-5. Then run `npm run dev` and follow the instructions to expose the port.

 Furthermore, documentation and licensing information can be found in the `docs` folder.

 ### License
-ByteStore is licensed under the ISC License.
+ByteStore is licensed under the GNU General Public License.
 See the `docs/LICENSE` file for more information.